-Tips and advice
+Tips and advice for online content creation

-We ask all of our members to review our Community Guidelines, as they outline what content and behaviour is acceptable on YouTube.
+- Reviewing our Community Guidelines, as they outline what content and behaviour is acceptable on YouTube.

 - Harassment and cyberbullying: